will never increase

 It's also worth nothing that TSYS can support CardConnect.
 If you wish to go that route, you would need to work with CardConnect to get set up, and TSYS would supply necessary information to allow for integration with TSYS and the Ingenico iPP320/350 and ISC250 machines.

-Your TSYS pricing through CardFellow may be different than published pricing.
+Note: Your TSYS pricing through CardFellow may be different than published pricing or from quotes you receive outside of our marketplace.
 For the most accurate pricing for your business, log in to your CardFellow account for an instant quote.

 TSYS publishes rates for their simplified pricing packages and for mobile processing.